Faith Leader Collaboration

 Imam Referral Network

-Access to a network of vetted Imams, scholars, and faith leaders trained in mental health awareness.
+Access to a network of vetted Imams, Male & Female Islamic Scholars, and faith leaders trained in mental health awareness.
 This includes trusted referrals, guidance on authentic Ruqyah practitioners, and connections to appropriate spiritual support alongside psychological care.

 Collaborative Care Planning